The Glickman Contract

 Even under the most generous interpretation of Dundon's position—accepting that the entire purchase premium was a bet on public funding—self-funding the renovation roughly breaks even against the premium he paid, and he still captures $9+ billion in long-term appreciation.
 He is not underwater.
 He is not at risk of loss.
 He is, at worst, slightly less far ahead than he expected to be.

 Three additional points weaken this counterargument further.
 First, the premium was his risk, not the city's obligation.
 He signed the purchase agreement before SB 1501 passed.
 Sophisticated investors price political risk into acquisitions constantly; when the risk does not pay off, they do not send the bill to the public.
 Second, the purchase agreement is already signed at $4.25 billion.
 Walking away from an NBA franchise acquisition—in a market where teams almost never become available—to avoid self-funding a renovation that pays for itself is not rational.
-The sunk cost of the purchase price locks him in more tightly than any lease provision could.
+What keeps Dundon at the table is not the money already spent (that is a sunk cost and does not affect future incentives) but the enormous forward-looking value of the asset: $13–29 billion over 20 years, with $400–750 million in additional franchise value from the renovation alone.
+The future return dwarfs the renovation cost regardless of who pays.

 Third, Dundon's own Hurricanes transaction this week undermines the argument's logic.
 He purchased the Hurricanes for $425 million, received $300 million in public arena funding in Raleigh, and the franchise is now valued at $2.66 billion.
 If we take his reasoning seriously—that he paid a premium because he expected public help—then the public subsidy in Raleigh was already priced into his $425 million purchase.
 The $2.24 billion in appreciation above his purchase price was pure upside, captured entirely by Dundon.
 He is now monetizing it by selling a 12.5% minority stake.
 The pattern is: pay a price that assumes public subsidy, receive the subsidy, capture 100% of the resulting appreciation, and then argue that the next city also owes a subsidy because it was priced in again.